Planar graph is on fire: The proof

 \end{observation}

 Dealing with vertices of degree higher than 5 is a bit more complicated.
-Of course firefighters still can save at least 3 vertices, but frequently enough it is possible to save more. \begin{lemma} Let $G$ be any $n$-vertex plane triangulation, where $n >18.$ Suppose that fire breaks out at a vertex $r$ of degree $6$ or $7.$ Then either
+Of course, the firefighters still can save at least 3 vertices, but frequently enough it is possible to save more. \begin{lemma} Let $G$ be any $n$-vertex plane triangulation, where $n \ge 18.$ Let $r \in V(G)$ be a vertex of degree $6$ or $7.$ Then either